Wondering what to do with 2 days in Seattle? Read on for a detailed look at how to spend the perfect weekend in the Emerald City!

 Here’s one more solid recommendation for a night out in Seattle.
 Can Can Culinary Cabaret is a dinner theater below the market and is tons of fun.
 Click here to check out their schedule and grab your tickets online.

 Seattle is definitely a unique city, and it shows in the many interesting things you can get up to on any given evening.
 Love dogs and craft beer?
-Then check out this cool Airbnb experience by Dog Gone Seattle.
+Then join an event with Dog Gone Seattle.

 This only happens on the weekend in Seattle and it’s a fun way to support a good cause.
 Your ticket includes your first drink and 100% of the proceeds go to the non-profit organization.